LukasKnuth/NoteBook/README.md

 * Added JavaDoc comments.
 * Added the last edit date to the Database.
 * Added a Context Menu to the Main Activity to Show/Edit/Delete the selected Note.
+* Made the Display-, Edit- and New-Note Activity's look better.